magsther/magsther.github.io/content/posts/elasticexporter.md

 Let's have a look of what was deployed in the previous step.

-Check that the **endpoint** exposes metrics: `k port-forward prometheus-elasticsearch-exporter-xxx 9108:9108`
+Check that the **endpoint** exposes metrics:
+`k port-forward prometheus-elasticsearch-exporter-xxx 9108:9108`

 ### Conclusion
 In this blog post, we deployed an `Elastic-exporter` (which scrapes metrics from our Elastic clsuter) using the `Helm` resource from `Terraform` to our `Kubernetes` cluster.

 In the next post we will add a `servicemonitor` to our exporter to have so that our `Kube-Prometheus` can **scrape the metrics** and display it in a Grafana Dashboard.

+> All code for this blog can be found [here](https://github.com/magsther/code)